 G. “Adoptive home” refers to:

-(1) a foster home licensed by PSD or a licensed child placement agency who chooses to adopt a foster child; or
+(1) a resource family licensed by PSD or a licensed child placement agency who chooses to adopt a child in foster care; or

 (2) a family approved by a private agency or a licensed individual to adopt a child.